gwaldron/osgearth/docs/source/startup.rst

       If you plan to use vector feature data in osgEarth, you probably want this.

     * Minizip_ - ZIP file extractor; include this if you want to read KMZ files.

-    * V8_ - Google's JavaScript engine.
-Include this if you're a Windows user and you want to embed JavaScript code in your earth files.
-Get the latest version.

-    * JavaScriptCore_ - Apple's JavaScript engine.
-Include this if you're an OSX or IOS user and you want to embed JavaScript code in your earth files.

     * QT_ - Cross-platform UI framework.
 Point the ``QT_QMAKE_EXECUTABLE`` CMake variable
       to the ``qmake.exe`` you want to use and CMake will populate all the other QT variables.